 Definition of bet sizing

-Literally "size of bet".
-A bet sizing is the proportion of a bet to the size of a pot.
-For example, at flop, let's say pot is 10 euros.
-If you are playing online, it is likely that your poker room will have shortcut buttons for different "bet sizing".
-These buttons will be identified 1/2, 3/4 and pot.
-You may also have other options such as 1/4.
-These options are different "bet sizing".
+Literally "bet sizing".
+A bet sizing is the ratio of a bet to the size of a pot.
+For example, on the flop, let's say the pot is $10.
+If you play online, your poker room will probably have shortcut buttons for different bet sizing.
+These buttons will be labeled 1/2, 3/4 and POT.
+You may also have other options like 1/4.
+These options are different bet sizing.

-The bet sizing to poker are an art form.
-Every time you bet, you will be studying your bet sizing.
+Bet sizing in poker is an art form.
+Every time you bet, you'll study your bet sizing.
 If your opponent is passive and you have a very strong hand, you will want to use a small bet sizing to get him to call your bet.
-On the other hand, depending on his level of thinking, a small bet might make it look like you are looking for a call with a very strong hand, which might prompt him to fold.
-Perhaps you'll recommend a very large bet (bet pot) to make him think you're bluffing him.
-And if you're up against a player who hates to be bluffed, maybe you'll go for an oversized bet size to maximize the money you've won with your hand.
+On the other hand, depending on his level of thinking, a small bet sizing may give the impression that you are looking for a call with a very strong hand, which could encourage him to fold.
+You might then recommend a very large bet (bet pot) to make him think that you are trying to bluff him.
+And if you're up against a player who hates to be bluffed, you may want to choose a huge bet sizing to maximize the money you make from your hand.